 Facts About Stuttering:

-- About one percent of any population stutters.
-That means in the United States there are at least three million people who stutter.
+- About one percent of any population stutters so that means in the United States, there are at least three million people who stutter.

-- Research has shown that stuttering is likely a physiological disorder not caused by psychological factors or the actions of others.
+- Research shows that stuttering is likely a physiological disorder not caused by psychological factors or the actions of others.
 Furthermore, scientific studies have shown that:

 - People who stutter have a significantly slower ability to turn their voice on and off quickly.